rpahl/container/README.md

 ### Usage

-In an interactive R session you most likely use a `container` the same way you would use a base R `list`, plus some new operations.
+The `container` package was originally created to enhance code development but since version 1.0.0 also gained some functionality that can be useful in an interactive R session, where you most likely use a `container` the same way you would use a base R `list`, plus some new operations.
+For example,

 ``` r
 library(container)